Editor’s Note: This post has been updated with new links and fresh content for readers like you. 🙂

-For example, if you’ve got a handful of results that are on page two, you might just be a few optimization tweaks from getting to page one and a lot more organic traffic.
+For example, let’s say you’ve got a handful of results on page two.
+You might just be a few optimization tweaks from getting to page one and a lot more organic traffic.

-The funny thing about keyword research is that even though all of this data is readily available, very few businesses actually go to the extent of putting in hard research, creating exhaustive lists, and acting on them.
+The funny thing about keyword research tools is that all of this data is readily available.
+But very few businesses actually put in the time and research necessary to create exhaustive lists and act on them.

-Though the work can be mentally draining, there’s a big opportunity available for those willing to push through the grind and take action on their keyword discoveries.
+Though the work can be mentally draining, there’s a big opportunity available for those who can push through the grind and take action on their keyword discoveries.

-So pick your favorite tool(s) from the list above and use it to figure out one to two action steps that could improve your keyword-based PPC and content strategies.
+So pick your favorite tool(s) from the list above, and figure out one or two action steps that could improve your keyword-based PPC and content strategies.